OpenFreeEnergy/IndustryBenchmarks2024/docs/source/public/overview.rst

 Simulation Planning: LOMAP networks
 ===================================

-The planning and setup of the network of RBFE calculations is carried out using the planning script provided under `utils/plan_rbfe_network.py <https://github.com/OpenFreeEnergy/IndustryBenchmarks2024/tree/main/industry_benchmarks/utils/plan_rbfe_network.py>`_.
+The setup of the relative binding free energy network is carried out using the planning script provided under `utils/plan_rbfe_network.py <https://github.com/OpenFreeEnergy/IndustryBenchmarks2024/tree/main/industry_benchmarks/utils/plan_rbfe_network.py>`_.

 This script will carry out the following steps:

+* Loading the ligands, protein, and (if present) cofactors
-* Load in the ligands and compute partial charges using antechamber AM1BCC
+* Computing partial charges for ligands and cofactors using antechamber AM1BCC
-* Create a network of transformations using the Kartograf atom mapper, LOMAP scorer, and LOMAP network generator
+* Creating a network of ligand transformations using the Kartograf atom mapper, LOMAP scorer, and LOMAP network generator
 * Assigning settings to the transformations.
-Settings are different depending on whether the ligand transformation involves a change in net charge
+Settings differ depending on whether the ligand transformation involves a change in net charge
    * non charge changing transformations: 11 lambda windows, 5 ns production run per lambda window
    * charge changing transformations: 22 lambda windows, 20 ns production run per lambda window
 * Creating the ``AlchemicalTransformation``\ s for solvent and complex legs and saving them to disc as json files